lookbook-hq/lookbook/docs/src/_dev_docs/panels/overview.md

 ---
-id: panels-adding
+id: panels-overview
-label: Adding Custom Panels
+label: Overview
-title: Adding Custom Panels
+title: Overview
 ---

+<%= render section(overview: true) do |s| %>
+  You can extend Lookbook's preview experience to better match your projects requirements by adding **custom inspector panels** to display data about the current preview.
+<% end %>

-<%= render section("Adding a custom panel", overview: true) do |s| %>
+<%= render section("Adding panels", id: "options") do |s| %>
   <% s.with_block_prose do %>
-    You can add a custom inspector panel using the `Lookbook.add_panel` method when you [configure your Lookbook installation](<%= guide_url :configuration %>):
+    Custom inspector panels can be added using the `Lookbook.add_panel` method when you [configure your Lookbook installation](<%= guide_url :configuration %>):
   <% end %>

   <% s.with_block_api_method "Lookbook", :add_panel, show: [:params] %>

   <% s.with_block_prose do %>
     For example, a very simple 'info' panel could be created as follows: